 As for the ripening stage, it’s an emotional time for a grower even in the best of climates, because the buds can get so big and dense that there’s always a risk of mold or bud rot.
 The safest way of avoiding this risk is to choose a strain that can be harvested before bad weather comes.

-When you’re shopping for seeds and comparing between different genetics, pay attention to the following:
+When you’re shopping for cannabis seeds and comparing between different genetics, pay attention to the following: